Poor Quality Data is Hurting Your Attribution. Here’s Why…

-Unfortunately for marketers, the impending death of the 3rd party cookie is likely to make fingerprinting a practice of the past.
+Unfortunately for marketers, the impending death of the third party cookie is likely to make fingerprinting a practice of the past.

 Accurate fingerprinting relies on 3rd-party cookies to collect data, which are already blocked by Safari and the majority of iOS devices citing privacy concerns.
-To make this worse, the world’s most popular browser, Google Chrome, is set to follow-suit and block 3rd-party cookies in 2021.
+To make this worse, the world’s most popular browser, Google Chrome, is set to follow-suit and block third party cookies by 2023.

 Leveraging the wealth of data in your CRM, CDP & ERP